 Building Warrant of Fitness

-The Building Warrant of Fitness is issued by the building owner and must be supplied on each anniversary of the issue of the Compliance Schedule.
+A Building Warrant of Fitness is issued by the building owner and must be supplied on each anniversary of the issue of the Compliance Schedule.
 This states that the inspection, maintenance and reporting procedures of the compliance schedule have been fully complied with during the previous 12 months.
-This will include the Form 12a’s as issued by your IQP as confirmation that the Specified Systems within the Compliance Schedule have been tested and maintained as per the appropriate standards.
+This will include the Form 12as as issued by your IQP as confirmation that the Specified Systems within the Compliance Schedule have been tested and maintained as per the appropriate standards.
+For more information see the Building WOF page.